12 Different Types of Ant Mounds

 Argentine ant mound

 The mound itself is generally made of loose soil, although their nesting habits mean you may not always see mounds.
 For example, they prefer building shallow nests in cracks and crevasses, which may or may not result in debris.
 You’ll also find them nesting in loose leaf litter or under stones.
+Even worse, they can set up colonies in your house.

-They’re also known to take over the abandoned nests of other ant species.
+Argentine ants sometimes take over the abandoned nests of other ant species.
 Because of how stable their genetics are, it’s common for Argentine ants of one colony to peacefully intermingle with those of other nearby colonies, resulting in super colonies.

 #5 – Carpenter Ant Mound